 Watermarks can be a great way to prevent counterfeiting, and they can easily deter viewers from sharing your sensitive documents—especially if you use one that includes some identifying information about the receiver.
 That way, if your documents end up in the wrong hands, you can always trace them back to where they came from.

-Adding more security
+Adding more security to your PDF document

 If potential document leaks and security are a primary concern, you may want to take things a step further than just a watermark.
 While watermarking can help you trace the source of a leak, there are things you can do to help prevent that leak all together.

-With DocSend’s link-based sharing, everyone you share a document or file with gets a unique link.
+With DocSend’s link-based sharing, everyone you share a document or PDF file with gets a unique link.
 This lets you see exactly who’s looking at your documents, when, and what they’re doing with them.
-You can allow users to download your content, or you can disable downloading so they can only view on the DocSend platform (viewers don’t need an account, so don’t worry about forcing people to sign up for another piece of software).
+You can allow users to download your content, or you can disable downloading so they can only view on the DocSend platform (viewers don’t need an account, so don’t worry about forcing people to sign up for another piece of computer software).

 We have security settings for everything— you can allow a whole company to have access to a document (whitelisting), or you can restrict access to just a few people.
 If you have sensitive information you don’t want to get out, you’ll want to take all the steps you can to keep it secure.